Opinion | I got the placebo in the Johnson & Johnson vaccine trial. Here’s my full journey.

 The arm of the trial I enrolled in looked to see whether two doses of the vaccine would give even better and longer-lasting protection than the one dose.
 During my initial visit, I answered questions on my medical history and exposure risk.
 I had my blood drawn and a nasal swab to look for antibodies and whether I already had the coronavirus.
 Then I received my first shot.

 I was instructed to go about my daily activities, including mask-wearing and continued physical distancing.
-The point was not to deliberately expose participants to the coronavirus — this wasn’t necessary, since there was (and still is) so much coronavirus circulating in the community.
+The point was not to deliberately expose participants to the coronavirus — this wasn’t necessary, because there was (and still is) so much coronavirus circulating in the community.
 Twice a week, I filled out a symptom questionnaire online.
 I also received home monitoring equipment to take my temperature and measure my oxygen level from time to time, as well as nasal swabs to test for the coronavirus if I developed symptoms.
 Sixty days later, I came back to the clinic for a second shot, then 14 days after that, my blood was drawn again to check for antibodies.

 When the one-dose vaccine was authorized in February, I knew that it was only a matter of time before the study participants would be unblinded.
 The company had announced it would do this, and in any case, it was the best practice ethically — when there’s a deadly disease for which there’s now a vaccine available, people who received the placebo should be told that.
 I definitely wanted to find out, though I thought I already knew the result: I had a high-risk coronavirus exposure where others around me tested positive and I didn’t.
 I was pretty convinced that I’d received the vaccine.